 Location of Sticky Waterfall

-Sticky Waterfall Chiang Mai is located approximately 60 KM north of Chiang Mai Old City.
+Sticky Waterfall Chiang Mai is located approximately 60 km north of Chiang Mai Old City.
 The waterfall is located within a protected natural known as Lanna National Park.

-I’ve pinned the exact location on the map below to help you find it.
+I've pinned the exact location on the map below to help you find it.
 Read on for the best transport options from Chiang Mai.

 Getting to Sticky Waterfall Chiang Mai is possible in three different methods, rent a motorbike and drive yourself, jump on a waterfall tour from Chiang Mai, or transport options including a local Songthaew or taxi.